 Films — Animated

 - The Incredibles: Syndrome.
-Who honestly wants to be run through a jet turbine?
+He was run through a jet turbine.
 Feet first!

 - The Lion King:

 - King Mufasa, when he is thrown off Pride Rock by his treacherous brother, Scar.
-If the fall didn't kill Mufasa, being tramped to death by a stampede of wildebeests did.
+If the fall didn't kill Mufasa, being trampled to death by a stampede of wildebeests did.

 - Scar, after he attempts to betray the hyenas, is attacked by his former "friends" and shortly after that, a wall of fire swallows them all whole!